BabylonJS/Documentation/content/setup/frameworkPackages/es6Support.md

 Then navigate to the folder `cd MyAwesomeApp` and initializes npm with the command `npm init` .
 Simply fill out the requested question or leave default if you prefer.

-You can the install Webpack like this: `` `npm install webpack webpack-cli webpack-dev-server --save-dev` ``.
+You can then install Webpack like this: `` `npm install webpack webpack-cli webpack-dev-server --save-dev` ``.
 This will also install a local dev server pretty handy to develop locally.

 Following the default Webpack convention, you do not even need a configuration file.